Glasgow Tramways and Omnibus Company Limited

 Glasgow Tramways and Omnibus Company Tram driver

-A blow-up of the above photo showing the driver, who is clearly wearing informal but smart attire, along with a bowler hat and a municipal licence.
+An enlargement of the above photograph showing the driver, who is clearly wearing informal but smart attire, along with a bowler hat and a municipal licence badge.